benwhalley/mindframe/docs/architecture.md

 ### Overview

-Our goal is to build a chatbot which leverages LLMs, but doesn't depend on a specific model for all interactions.
+The goal of `mindframe` is to to build chatbots that leverage the power of LLMs to generate high-quality therapy, but remain introspectable and verifiable, even when implementing a complex intervention.
 We need to coordinate many models and orchestrate their ouptuts to create a coherent conversation with a client.
-This means coordinating multiple models, integrating them with a database that tracks the state of the client as they move through sessions, and the intervention as a whole.
+This requires a database that tracks the state of the client as they move through sessions, and the intervention as a whole.

+##### Why not just use Chatgpt?

-We need this structure to do things like
+We need this structure to:

-- reducing the 'load' on a single prompt/model to 'stay on track'
+- Reduce the 'load' on a single prompt/model to 'stay on track', even in a complex intervention with multiple components.
-- segment the implmentation of different components of the intervention
+- Segment the implementation of different components of the intervention and so
-- and so allow better testing/validation of individual components
+- Allow better testing/validation of individual components
-- integrate relevant examples and case studies
+- Integrate relevant examples and case studies
-- build and integrate knowledge about the client into later prompting
+- Build and integrate knowledge about the client into later prompting

 There is quite a bit of 'plumbing' that needs to be written to connect the different parts of the system and coordinate jobs etc.
 Although we'll build it incrementally, this document describes what is needed to enable intervention developers to create chatbots that are:

 - theory led
-- introspectable/monitorable, rather than just a black box
+- introspectable and monitorable
-- safe (and verifiable)
+- safe and verifiable
-- 'guidable', so suitable for research and experimentation
+- 'guidable', and so suitable for research and experimentation